sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-03.md

 After the session in Activity 1, you should understand the need and importance for agent specialization and have a basic grasp of how to build and integrate them.
 For the remainder of this module we will do just that for our banking scenario.

-When working with any kind of data we need to define data models that define its schema.
-So to enable agents to operate on your data, let's define data models that the LLM can understand.
+When working with any kind of data we need to review our data models.

 To begin, navigate to the `Common` project and navigate to the `/Models/Banking' folder.
 Familiarize yourself with the models used here.